pyvec/naucse.python.cz/lessons/beginners-en/introduction/index.md

 * We shouldn't touch your keyboard (so each time we will try to do it you should slap us :) )
 * How to contact us: Marketa.Muzikova(at)ca.com, Vsevolod.Khanin(at)ca.com, Atul.Sharma(at)ca.com,
 Charalampos.Polychronakis(at)ca.com, Alexandru.Dumitru(at)ca.com
+* Join our [Facebook group](https://www.facebook.com/groups/pyladies.prague.english/) so you can ask anything.

 ## Red and Green post-its

 During our lessons we will use red and green post-its.
 When there will be some exercise and you will finish it successfully - stick the green paper on the right upper corner of your screen so everyone can see it.
-If you would have ANY problem stick there the red post-it and someone will help you.
+If you would have ANY problem stick there the red (pink actually) post-it and someone will help you.
 * RED POST-IT: I have some problem, please help me!
 * GREEN POST-IT: I have successfully finished the exercise :)